 In the winter of 2010, I found an unsent love letter in my friend’s desk drawer.
 Something struck me about its unexpressed emotions — passionate words put to paper that would never be read by their intended recipient.
 Roughly a week later, I encountered cursive letters written on a snowy ledge in Chicago.
 From those two discoveries came Snow Writing, a project where I solicited passionate, unspoken phrases from friends and wrote them into the snow.
-Thus, their words would never be read, just as they’d never been spoken.
-The friends never informed me who their phrases were intended to.
-Each photograph is titled after the person who had wished to say it to someone.
+Thus, their words would not be read, just as they hadn't been spoken.
+I didn't ask the friends who their messages had been intended for.
+Each photograph is titled after the person who produced it.